NPAPINENI/Promoter-Model/README.md

 # Pattern(TATA Box) based Promoter Model
-The pattern-based datasets are curated with sequences that are identified with specific motifs (patterns) in a focused region.
-Here, promoter sequences are identified from transcription start sites (TSS) annotated in the GRCh38 genome by GENCODE.
-Promoter regions are defined as ±45 base pairs around each TSS, resulting in sequences of 90 base pairs.
-Focusing on the -35 to -25 bp region relative to the TSS, where the presence of the TATA-box motif exists (TATAWAW, where W = A or T) is analyzed.
-Promoters containing this motif are labeled as "TATA" promoters, while those without are classified as "non-TATA" promoters.
+This dataset contains human promoter sequences curated by searching for predefined sequence motifs in a focused region around annotated transcription start sites (TSS).
+## Source
+Genome: GRCh38 (human)

+Annotations: GENCODE TSS coordinates
+## Region
+For each TSS, we extract ±45 bp around the TSS (positions −45…+45), yielding a 90 bp promoter sequence.

+Motif focus: TATA-box

+We examined the −35 to −25 bp window (relative to the TSS).

+Motif tested: TATAWAW (where W ∈ {A, T}).
+## Labels

+TATA: promoter sequences that contain the TATAWAW motif within −35…−25.

+non-TATA: promoter sequences that do not contain the motif within that window.

 # PWM (Position Weight Matrix) based Promoter Model
-Position Weigth Matrix based Promoter models are curated using a scoring matrix representing the likelihood of each nucleotide (A, T, C, G) at every position within a motif.
+PWM based models are curated using a scoring matrix representing the likelihood of each nucleotide (A, T, C, G) at every position within a motif.

-These matrices are typically derived from the observed frequencies of each nucleotide at each position, often obtained from resources like JASPAR through multiple sequence alignments and can be expressed as motif logos or probability matrices The frequencies are transformed into log-likelihood scores.
+## Genome, region, and scanning
+Genome: GRCh38 (human)

+TSS source: GENCODE

+Promoter sequence: ±45 bp around each TSS (total 90 bp, positions −45…+45).

+Motif window: We evaluate the canonical TATA-box (via a TBP/TATA PWM) in the −35 to −25 bp region relative to TSS.

+Strand: Both forward and reverse-complement strands are considered
+## Labeling
+TATA: promoter sequences with PWM score ≥ threshold within −35…−25.
+non-TATA: no position in −35…−25 passes the threshold.
+## Thresholding
+Gold standard: Eukaryotic Promoter Database (EPD).
+Window: −35 to −25 bp relative to the TSS (canonical TATA-box location).
+The 0.75 cutoff was selected by benchmarking against EPD to balance sensitivity and specificity for TATA detection in the canonical window.